uptrace/bunrouter/README.md

 the router calls the MethodNotAllowedHandler.
 The default version of this handler just writes the status code `http.StatusMethodNotAllowed`.

-## Unexpected Differences from Other Routers

-This router is intentionally light on features in the name of simplicity and performance.
-When coming from another router that does heavier processing behind the scenes, you may encounter some unexpected behavior.
-This list is by no means exhaustive, but covers some nonobvious cases that users have encountered.

 ### httprouter and catch-all parameters

 When using `httprouter`, a route with a catch-all parameter (e.g. `/images/*path`) will match on